Title

 The self-help library is presented in an easy-to-read grid, with simple but effective icons.
 Defining a single icon for sensitive or ambiguous legal topics was a challenge.

-For example, we wanted abuse victims to quickly find the category they require, while not presenting an image that could offend or trigger negative emotions. we worked through with the client.
+For example, we wanted abuse victims to quickly find the category they require, while not presenting an image that could offend or trigger negative emotions.
 Having the icons, however, provided a quick visual clue to help users of varying degrees of literacy and knowledge of legal terms.
 We worked with the client to redefine and narrow categories to more relevant (and fewer) titles.

-The LawHelp identity is represented through their logo and color palette, while making small, necessary adjustment to ensure proper contrast for meeting WCAG accessibility requirements.
+The LawHelp identity is represented through their logo and color palette, while making small, necessary adjustments to ensure proper contrast for meeting WCAG accessibility requirements.

 Online Applications